MRC-Epid-it24/intake24/docs/guides/integrations.md

 Looking to integrate with Intake24?
 Here's how to do it.

-Intake24 provides access to [REST API](/api/), consumed by 1st party applications, [admin tool](/admin/) and [survey app](/survey/).
+Intake24 provides access to [REST API](/api/), consumed by 1<sup>st</sup> party applications, [admin tool](/admin/) and [survey app](/survey/).

-[REST API](/api/) can be used to integrate with any other 3rd party system.
+[REST API](/api/) can be used to integrate with any other 3<sup>rd</sup> party system.
 For machine-to-machine communication, [personal access tokens](/admin/user/personal-access-tokens) can be used rather than primary user credentials.

-While REST API is a generic interface to be used per-use case basis.
-There are few features that can be used to integrate 3rd party survey flow with the Intake24 in a more seamless way, like:
+While REST API is a generic interface to be used to implement custom flow, there are few features that can simplify the 3<sup>rd</sup> party integration into survey flow without delving too much into the API details:

 - Respondent account creation

 - Survey completion notifications

-- Redirecting to 3rd party system.
+- Redirecting to 3<sup>rd</sup> party system

 ## Respondent account creation

-Traditionally, respondent accounts can be created manually in [Admin Tool UI](/admin/surveys/#respondents) either using form UI or [uploading CSV file](/admin/system/job-types.html#surveyimportrespondents) for bulk creation.
-This is suitable for small scale studies or batch-style data processing where respondent accounts are created in advance.

-Respondent accounts can also be created on the fly using [Survey API](#survey-api) or [Admin API](#admin-api).
-This is suitable for large scale studies, where seamless integration is required for real-time data processing/monitoring and respondent accounts are created on demand and users automatically redirected into the Intake24 system.
+Respondent accounts can be created on the fly using simplified API call with JWT-encoded parameters.
+This is suitable for studies, where seamless integration is required for real-time data processing/monitoring and respondent accounts are created on demand and respondents automatically redirected into the Intake24 system.

-### Survey API

 Survey can be enabled with respondent account generation using shared secret.
 To enable this feature, read [survey user settings](/admin/surveys/#users-settings) section.

 - tick `allow user generation`
-- set up `jwt secret` - opaque string to sign JWT for secure communication between Intake24 and 3rd party system
+- set up `jwt secret` - opaque string to sign JWT for secure communication between Intake24 and 3<sup>rd</sup> party system

 ::: warning
 JWT secret should be treated as a `shared secret for machine-to-machine communication`.
 Therefore it should always be securely stored in backend and not embedded in frontend code, where it can be easily extracted and misused.
 :::

 Once enabled, two options listed below can be used to create respondent accounts.
-Regardless of the option, [JWT token](/open-api.html#tag/survey/post/surveys/{slug}/create-user){target="blank"} with payload must be created.
+Regardless of the selected option, [JWT token](/open-api.html#tag/survey/post/surveys/{slug}/create-user){target="blank"} with payload must be created.

 #### A) API endpoint